Quantum Error Correction-like Noise Mitigation for Wave-like Dark Matter Searches with Quantum Sensors

 To detect the DM signal, we start from the initial state $\ket{\psi_{\rm init}} = \bigotimes_{i=1}^N \ket{0}_i$ and let the system evolve under the total Hamiltonian $H = \sum_{i=1}^N H_i + H_{\rm int}$ for a time duration $\tau\lesssim 2\pi / (m v^2)$.
 We move to the interaction picture with respect to $\sum_{i=1}^N H_i$ assuming that $|\omega_0 - m| \tau \ll 1$ so that we can apply the rotating wave approximation (RWA) and neglect the rapidly oscillating terms.
 Then, the effective Hamiltonian in the interaction picture is given by

+{Here, we assume the {displacement} of each sensor is much smaller than the de Broglie wavelength of the DM field so that the phase of the DM field is common to all sensors\,\cite{Fukuda:2025zcf}.}

 In addition to the DM signal, we take into account the effect of environmental noise.
 For simplicity, we focus on the Markovian noises described by the Lindblad master equation\,\cite{Lindblad:1975ef,Gorini:1975nb}.
-In this letter, we consider the bit-flip noise for individual sensors in the interaction picture, which is described by the Lindblad operators $L_i = \sigma_i^x$ for $i=1,2,\ldots,N$.
-The time evolution of the density matrix $\rho$ in the interaction picture is then given by

-where $\gamma$ is the bit-flip rate and assumed to be the same for all sensors.
-Since we are interested in the situation where the noise is stronger than the signal, we assume $\gamma \gg |\epsilon|$ and $\gamma \tau \lesssim 1$ in this letter.
-Even if we restrict ourselves to individual noises, i.e., noises acting on each sensor independently, there are other types of noise such as dephasing noise, de-excitation noise, and excitation noise.
-However, as explained in App.\,\ref{app:reduction_to_bit_flip}, these noises can be reduced to the bit-flip noise in, for example, the following way.
-First, we construct a logical qubit by constructing the GHZ state\,\cite{Greenberger1989} from 3 physical qubits.
-Then, we apply QEC-like operations\,\cite{kessler2014quantum,dur2014improved,arrad2014increasing} to project noises to the bit-flip noise.
-Therefore, we may focus on the bit-flip noise.
+In this letter, { instead of the excitation noise, whose Lindblad operators are proportional to $\sigma_i^x + i \sigma_i^y$, } we consider the bit-flip noise in the interaction picture, whose Lindblad operators are $L_i = \sigma_i^x$ for $i=1,2,\ldots,N$. {This does not lose generality as explained in App.\,\ref{app:reduction_to_bit_flip}; other types of noise can be reduced to the bit-flip noise by constructing logical qubits using the GHZ state\,\cite{Greenberger1989} from 3 physical qubits and applying QEC-like operations\,\cite{kessler2014quantum,dur2014improved,arrad2014increasing} to project noises to the bit-flip noise.} The time evolution of the density matrix $\rho$ in the interaction picture is then given by